2014 UCLA Bruins baseball team

-The 2014 UCLA Bruins baseball team represents the University of California, Los Angeles in the 2014 NCAA Division I baseball season.
-The Bruins compete in the Pac-12 Conference, and plays their home games in Jackie Robinson Stadium.
-John Savage is in his tenth season as head coach.
-The Bruins are coming off a season in which they swept through the NCAA Tournament's Los Angeles Regional, Fullerton Super Regional, and College World Series bracket to reach the final against Mississippi State, their second appearance in four years.
+The 2014 UCLA Bruins baseball team represented the University of California, Los Angeles in the 2014 NCAA Division I baseball season.
+The Bruins competed in the Pac-12 Conference, and played their home games in Jackie Robinson Stadium.
+John Savage was in his tenth season as head coach.
+The Bruins were coming off a season in which they swept through the NCAA tournament's Los Angeles Regional, Fullerton Super Regional, and College World Series bracket to reach the final against Mississippi State, their second appearance in four years.
 The Bruins swept the Bulldogs in a best of three series to win their first NCAA National Championship in baseball.